Alternative Crisis Response

 Project Description

 The Alternative Crisis Response (ACR) project provides a focused response from the Department of Mental Health for individuals experiencing a mental health, substance use, and/or suicide-related crisis or emergency.
 Through the 988 call center, DMH offers mental health crisis services as a preferred alternative to the use of 9-1-1 or law enforcement involvement.
 The 988 Call Center is meant to be a centralized point of access where it does not matter what the need is for individuals seeking crisis services, either on their behalf or on behalf of a family member, friend, or neighbor.
-While this project is part of a national effort, there is a recognition that the pandemic has resulted in emotional distress among the general population.
+The project also expands the availability of mobile crisis intervention teams to respond in-person to individuals in the community experiencing behavioral health crisis.
+While this project is part of a national effort, there is a recognition that the pandemic has exacerbated emotional distress among the LA County population disproportionately impacted by the COVID-19 pandemic.
+The County experienced a marked increase in incidents individuals experiencing behavioral health crisis since the start of the COVID-19 pandemic.
+As a result, the County experienced an increased burden upon law enforcement, paramedics, hospitals, and emergency rooms to support individuals in crisis.
+The ACR project seeks to increase the availability of mental health support for individuals in crisis with more appropriate care options.

 Goals & Objectives

-Goal Description Establish one phone number and call center for all mental health crises in Los Angeles county.
+Goal Description By the 07/31/2022, DMH will establish one phone number and call center for all mental health crises in Los Angeles county to support the exacerbated behavior health needs of LA County residents due to the impact of the COVID-19 Pandemic.

 Activity Description Completion of a solicitation for contracted 988 crisis call center services.